How are gastrointestinal carcinoid tumors diagnosed?

 If you have symptoms that might be from a gastrointestinal (GI) carcinoid tumor, you should see a doctor.
 He or she will take your medical history and examine you.
 If the doctor suspects some type of tumor or cancer, some tests will be ordered.

 Medical history and physical exam

-In taking a medical history, the doctor asks questions about the patient's general health, lifestyle habits, symptoms, and risk factors.
+In taking your medical history, the doctor asks you questions about your general health, lifestyle habits, symptoms, and risk factors.
 The doctor also will probably ask about symptoms of the carcinoid syndrome, as well as symptoms that might be caused by a mass (tumor) in the stomach, intestines, or rectum.

-Some patients with neuroendocrine tumors/cancers also have cancers or benign tumors of other organs, so doctors may ask about symptoms that might suggest other tumors are present.
-A thorough physical exam will provide information about signs of neuroendocrine tumors/cancers and other health problems.
+Some patients with neuroendocrine tumors also have cancers or benign tumors of other organs, so doctors may ask about symptoms that might suggest other tumors are present.
+A thorough physical exam will provide information about signs of neuroendocrine tumors and other health problems.
 The doctor may pay special attention to the abdomen, looking for a tumor mass or enlarged liver.

 If your medical history and physical exam give the doctor reason to suspect you might have a GI carcinoid, some tests will be ordered to find out if the disease is present.

 Your doctor may order one or more types of imaging tests to help determine the cause of your symptoms.

 These tests use a barium-containing solution that coats the lining of the esophagus, stomach, and intestines.
 The coating of barium helps show abnormalities of the lining of these organs.
 This type of study is often useful in diagnosing some GI carcinoid tumors.
 It is least effective in finding small intestine carcinoids.